-This exercise will stress the importance of the food innovation a "couple of centuries" ago, but still important today.
+This exercise will stress the importance of food innovation a "couple of centuries" ago, but still important today.
 For example, imagine our meals without potato, rice, corn, coffee, cacao, and many others including tropical fruits.
 Most of the time, this process, introduction of "new food products" into consumption, has been done in the last century.
-For example, for coffee and cocoa this is the case, and more evident in "mass consumption terms," only achieved in the last half century.
-The same can be said for cashew, which indeed is taking place in recent years, and mainly in the last decades, and where possibilities are far away from being already well explored (great consumption expansion possibilities are expected and foreseen).
+For example, this is the case for coffee and cocoa and evident in turning to "mass consumption" conditions, only achieved in the second half of the last century.
+The same can be said for cashew, where consumption has been growing significantly in recent years, and mainly during the last decades.
+Growth possibilities are far away from being already well explored (great consumption expansion possibilities are expected and foreseen).

-2 - Methods an Approach
+2 Methods and Approach

-The main arguments the authors used is always based on a production definition with a global perspective.
-That is, production means any process that combines more than one input, with some technology, to obtain a tangible or intangible output (tangible or intangible good) with present or future utility.
-This definition is centered in utility generation, focused in the consumption process, indeed the last step in any production chain.
-Tropical crops and respective consumption items derived from them should always be studied, on a chain perspective, including consumption, consumption behavior, as the "trigger" to support growth in production activities.
+The main arguments the authors used are always based on a production definition with a global perspective.
+Production means any process that combines more than one input, with some technology, to obtain a tangible or intangible output (tangible or intangible good) with present or future utility.
+This definition is centered on utility generation, focused on the consumption process, the last step in any production chain.
+Tropical crops and respective consumption items derived from them should always be studied, in a chain perspective, including consumption, consumption behavior, as the "trigger" to support growth in production activities.

-Cashew is indeed a crop introduced in India and Africa continent, identified in Latin America, most certainly in the North/Northeast of Brasil.
+Cashew is indeed a crop introduced in India and in the African continent, with origin in Latin America, most certainly in the North/Northeast of Brazil (Ferrão, 1994).
 It is a very interesting food crop, with intrinsic value in nutritional content, very rich in protein and energy.
 However its value in the market is clearly based on a luxury consumption type of food ("delicacy" item) and growth in the world market has been very strong in the last decades.
-Guiné-Bissau is one of the lusophone countries taking advantage of this opportunity of expansion, along with India, Vietnam, Ivory Coast and others.
+Guiné-Bissau is one of the lusophone countries taking advantage of this opportunity of markets expansion, along with India, Vietnam, Ivory Coast and others.

 An overview of the cashew market is an essential step, looking at production, processing/transformation and consumption distribution and respective evolution over time.
-Africa position and Guiné-Bissau specific situation overall in the sector are important issues to better understand the competitive position of the country and respective opportunities and challenges.
+The African position and Guiné-Bissau's specific situation in the sector are important issues to better understand the competitive position of the country and respective opportunities and challenges.

 Guiné-Bissau cashew production growth and relevance in the world market is a recent phenomena, indeed with less than two decades.
-However, the potential of this crop in regard to value creation, exports and sustainable development process is enormous.
-However sustainability concerns will have to be present, because huge challenges and opportunities are on the way with present and future impact.
-The present research tries to address some of the most critical points on the chain value, and also to explore technological and institutional change opportunities to take advantage of this crop and agribusiness.
+However, the potential of this crop in regard to value creation, exports and a sustainable development process is enormous.
+Sustainability concerns will have to be present, because huge challenges and opportunities are on the way with present and future impact.
+The present research tries to address some of the most critical points on the chain value, and also to explore technological and institutional change opportunities, to take advantage of this crop and agribusiness.

-The paper uses at a SWOT system perspective analysis (strengths, weaknesses, opportunities and threats) and a set of agricultural development models, starting with the Induced Change and Innovation Model (ICI in Carvalho, 2004, 2013), where changes are always assumed to be made accordingly with a certain economic rational, and also taking into consideration a structural view of the food balance system evolution (World Food Security Equation Model - WFSE, Carvalho, 2013).
+The paper uses a SWOT system perspective analysis (strengths, weaknesses, opportunities and threats) and a set of agricultural development models, starting with the Induced Change and Innovation Model (ICI Model, in Carvalho, 2004, 2013), where changes are always assumed to be made accordingly with a certain economic rational, and also taking into consideration a structural view of the food balance system evolution (World Food Security Equation Model - WFSE, Carvalho, 2013).
 Beyond that, it is relevant to consider the Demand Constraints rational/model (Carvalho 1989, 2014) in which the demand side of the food system is seen as the main driver of the technology and institutional changes.